 You may have memory and concentration problems, difficulty sitting very long, chronic pain, etc. You should also note any side effects you experience from your medication.
 Not side effects like cotton mouth, but side-effects that would affect your ability to work like extreme fatigue or tiredness, dizziness, and being foggy-headed.

 Please remember, these are just examples.
 Do not use them as examples in your journal unless you are actually experiencing these issues.
 Your journal is specific and unique to you.
 Thus, you should note your own personal issues, concerns, problems, limitations, and pain.Many claims will be decided on whether you can do a sedentary (sit-down) job or not, especially if you are under 50 years old.
 Thus, you should think about and write down why you could not even do a sit-down job.
 Keep in mind sedentary jobs are sit-down jobs where you do not have to lift greater than 10 pounds on a regular basis.
 Sedentary Jobs are explained more in the GRID Rules section of this site.

 After you have written and maintained this journal, give it to your attorney for review.

-3. The THIRD TIP to help increase your chance of winning your SSDI and/or SSI claim is to continue to obtain medical treatment from your doctors and always take your medications as prescribed.
+The third tip to help increase your chance of winning your SSDI and/or SSI claim is to continue to obtain medical treatment from your doctors and always take your medications as prescribed.
 When making a disability determination, Social Security will often make the wrongful assumption your condition must not be that bad if you are not getting medical treatment and/or you are not taking your prescribed medication like you are supposed to.